Testimonials

 how much I could change.

-I feel that my mother is happy when I wear makeup, and she tells me, “you look so pretty when you properly do your makeup – from now on, you should wear it every day.”
-Since I started wearing makeup, I have become more confident in going out.
+I feel that my mother is happy when I wear makeup, and she tells me, “You look so pretty when you properly do your makeup – from now on, you should wear it every day.”
+Since I started wearing makeup, I have become more confident about going out.
 Before, I used to feel uncomfortable talking to people, but perhaps it is because of the makeup that I have become much more relaxed in talking to other people.

 With makeup,